Skip to main content

 To drive in certain German towns and cities, it is compulsory to have an environmental sticker ("Umweltplakette") on your windscreen.

-There aren’t low emission zones but some Italian cities have set up limited traffic zones ("Zona Traffico Limitato") to ban cars from historic city centres.
+Some Italian cities have set up limited traffic zones ("Zona Traffico Limitato") to ban cars from historic city centres.

 A number of towns have chosen to introduce environmental zones in their centres, banning access to heavy goods and diesel vehicles.

-The fine varies from €75 for a two-wheeler to €280 for a lorry (€110 for a light vehicle).
+The fine varies from 75 euros for a two-wheeler to 280 euros for a lorry (110 euros for a light vehicle).

 For further information :

-There are eco-zones in 3 of Norway's major cities: Oslo, Bergen and Kristiansand.
+There are eco-zones in 3 of Norway's major conurbations: Oslo, Bergen and Kristiansand.
 To enter, you will have to pay a toll, the amount of which depends on the level of pollution caused by your vehicle.

 The cities of Stockholm, Malmö, Helsingborg, Göteborg, Lund, Mölndal, Umeå and Uppsala have set up environmental zones, banning heavy goods vehicles (>3.5 t) from these areas.